flyingmigit8/flyingmigit8/README.md

  I’m Caleb.
-In 2020 graduated from Conestoga with a 3 year advanced diploma in Business Administration - Management.
+In I 2020 graduated from Conestoga with a 3 year advanced diploma in Business Administration - Management.
  Now I'm in Software Engineering Technology!

 My interests include automation and the creation of new programs focused on helping businesses solve their problems.